wbyoung/azul/README.md

 ### Testing

-Simply run `gulp test` to run the full test suite.
+Simply run `npm test` to run the full test suite.

 This build currently connects to databases for testing purposes.
 To replicate this on your machine, do the following: